caibengbu/ecma33330_proj/README.md

 This repostory manages codes for replicating “Reassessing the Ins and Outs of Unemployment” (Shimer, 2012), and extends the framework to more recent data during the Covid-19 pandemic.

 ## How to run the package
-Right now we only focus on a on a much smaller time span than the original paper.
-Contrary to Shimer (2012) who processed monthly CPS files from January 1976 to January 2005.
-Our replication focus on the period from January 1976 to December 2019.
+Shimer (2012) processed monthly CPS files from January 1976 to January 2005.
+You can download and analyze with more recent data using our code.
 ```
 make
 ```